ykk648/ykk648/README.md

 ### Hi there 👋

-I’m currently working on ImageGeneration, DeepFake, DigitalHuman etc.
+I’m currently working on StableDiffusion, ChatGPT, LLM etc.

+I have conducted in-depth research on ImageGenerate, DeepFake, DigitalHuman etc.

 <!--
 **ykk648/ykk648** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.